-Persons can use either GDPR or FOI to request records about themselves, including medical information.
+Individuals can use either the General Data Protection Regulation (GDPR) or Freedom of Information (FOI) legislation to request records about themselves, including medical information.

 Matters around the release of mixed personal data, in that the data relates both to the requester and another person, are addressed on a case by case basis.

-Where there is a request for personal data under GDPR and the response to the access request includes mixed personal data in that the data relates both to the requester and another person who is deceased, the Department may release this data subject to any relevant rights or interests which ought to be taken into account.
+Where there is a request for personal data under the GDPR and the response to the access request includes mixed personal data in that the data relates both to the requester and another person who is deceased, the Department may release this data.